-- 1. Sexual misconduct is never permissible.
-It is a violation of the principles set forth in Scripture, of the Reformed confession, as well as of ministerial, pastoral, employment, and professional relationships.
-Sexual misconduct by a minister is a serious violation of the ordination vows of the Presbyterian Church (U.S.A) and the standards of the Presbytery of Philadelphia Policy on Code of Ethics - 2.
-All ministers shall satisfy the requirements of the Sexual Ethics Training Plan as approved by the presbytery on January 26, 2010.
-Training will be offered by the presbytery or another source satisfactory to the Commission on Congregations & Leadership (CCL) or the applicable presbytery staff - 3.
-Whereas this policy addresses sexual misconduct by those under the authority of the presbytery, each congregation and organization in the presbytery is responsible for developing a policy for church professionals, officers, members, non-member employees, and volunteers, which is consistent with this policy - 4.
-The presbytery and its congregations shall periodically obtain from their insurance agents confirmation that their insurance policy covers sexual misconduct liability for its programs and activities - 5.
-As a help to people struggling with boundary issues, and for the protection of all concerned, when a minister and a person with whom the minister is in a pastoral relationship are considering exploring a relationship which could develop into a long-term commitment ("dating"), governing/authoritative bodies concerned with the individuals (most likely, the session and the CCL), and any individual supervisor, shall be consulted.
-Such consultations shall result in recommendations on any delay before a dating relationship begins and shall determine that the individuals concerned have other pastoral care.
-In addition, such consultations shall resume in the event that dating ceases and when there is a desire to restore the pastoral relationship
+1. Sexual misconduct is never permissible.
+It is a violation of the principles set forth in Scripture, of the Reformed confessions, as well as of ministerial, pastoral, employment, and professional relationships.
+Sexual misconduct by a minister is a serious violation of the ordination vows of the Presbyterian Church (U.S.A) and the standards of the

+Presbytery of Philadelphia Policy on Code of Ethics.

+- 2. All Ministers shall satisfy the requirements of the Boundary Training offered by the Presbytery or another source satisfactory to the Commission on Ministry (COM) or the applicable Presbytery staff. - 3.
+Whereas this policy addresses sexual misconduct by those under the authority of the Presbytery, each congregation and organization in the Presbytery is responsible for developing a policy for church professionals, officers, members, non-member employees, and volunteers, which is consistent with this policy. - 4.
+The Presbytery and its congregations shall periodically obtain from their insurance agents confirmation that their insurance policy covers sexual misconduct liability for its programs and activities. - 5.
+For the protection of all concerned, when a minister and a person with whom the minister is in a pastoral relationship are considering exploring a dating relationship, governing/authoritative bodies concerned with the individuals (ordinarily, the session and the COM), and any individual supervisor, shall be consulted. - 6.
+The conviction in civil courts of any Minister of Word and Sacrament, CLP or CCE of sexual misconduct may be grounds for the revocation of ordination/certification in accordance with the Book of Order.
+Final decision would be under the consideration of our ecclesial disciplinary process with the formation of an Investigative Committee (IC). - 7.
-- 6. The conviction of any Teaching Elder, CRE or CCE of sexual misconduct may be grounds for the revocation of ordination/certification as per the Book of Order.
-No candidate or inquirer convicted of the same will be permitted to continue in the preparation process without action by the Restoration Committee (RC).
-No one convicted by either a civil or ecclesiastical court of sexual misconduct will be considered for any position within the presbytery or its churches without action by the RC - 7.
 Concealing or failing to report sexual misconduct tends to perpetuate misconduct.
-All persons governed by this policy who know of, or reasonably suspect, sexual misconduct on the part of individuals governed by this policy have a duty to report such sexual misconduct to the Stated Clerk of the presbytery, according to the procedural requirements of this policy and the Book of Order [D-10.0000], when such information is gained outside of a confidential communication as defined in G-4.302.
-Ministers also have a duty to report sexual misconduct to civil authorities where required by law, when - 1) such information is gained outside of a confidential communication as defined in G-4.0301 - 2) she or he is not bound by an obligation of privileged communication under law, or - 3) she or he reasonably believes that there is risk of future physical harm or abuse - 8.
-The presbytery shall maintain and train a standing Response Coordinating Team (RCT).
-The purpose of the RCT is to assure that the presbytery provides pastoral care for alleged victim(s), offender(s), affected persons and families, and any affected congregation - 9.
-The presbytery shall maintain and train a pool of Presbyterians in good standing (the Response Coordinating Pool (RCP) from who may be drawn representatives to carry out the duties necessary to fulfill the work of the judicial and pastoral care processes after the filing of a complaint of sexual misconduct
+All persons governed by this policy have a duty to report sexual misconduct to the Stated Clerk of the Presbytery, according to the procedural requirements of this policy and the Book of Order (G-4.0302, D-10.0401b.). - 8.
+The Presbytery shall maintain and train a standing Sexual Misconduct and Abuse Response Team (SMART).
+The purpose of SMART is to assure that the Presbytery responds in a smart, trauma-informed way as it provides pastoral care for alleged victim(s), offender(s), affected persons and families, and any affected congregation. - 9.
+The Presbytery shall maintain and train a pool of Presbyterians in good standing (the SMART Pool) from whom may be drawn representatives to train those responsible for carrying out the duties necessary to fulfill the work of the judicial and pastoral care processes after the filing of a complaint of sexual misconduct.
+Membership in SMART Pool shall be as determined hereafter in V.3.f.iii.